c3lang/c3-web/src/content/docs/Language Overview/examples.md

 }
 ```

-## Enum And Switch
+## Enum and Switch

-Switches have implicit break and scope.
-Use "nextcase" to implicitly fallthrough or use comma:
+Switches have implicit breaks and scopes, thus reducing accidental logical errors.
+However, you may use `nextcase` to explicitly fallthrough to the next case (or to a specific one) or you may list multiple case conditions next to each other for brevity:

 ```c3
 enum Height : uint